lightshipsec/openssh-extensions/README.md

 # Support for the "none" MAC #
 Support was added for the "none" mac: `ssh -m none -c aes128-cbc user@host`

 This will work when the underlying cipher requires a hashing algorithm to perform the MAC.
-If a cipher is chosen that has built-in integrity support (eg. chacha20-poly1305@openssh.com, or similar), then this option as no effect.
+If a cipher is chosen that has built-in integrity support (eg. chacha20-poly1305@openssh.com, or similar), then this option has no effect.

-No server, other than a server built from this codebase should accept it.

 It has been tested both with the use of OpenSSL as the underlying cryptographic implementation as well as when OpenSSL is disabled using the --without-openssl configuration option.